 The Beneventan town of Tocco Caudio is an example of a living city surrounding a dead one.
-The ancient town is located on an inaccessible ridge that made modern living extremely difficult for the residents.
-The old city center was already being abandoned before the earthquake of 1980 rung the death knell for old Tocco Caudio.
-The residents have created a new, more accommodating town, easier to access and and allowing for automobile traffic.
+The ancient town is located on an inaccessible ridge that made modern living extremely difficult for residents.
+The village center had been already abandoned before the earthquake of 1980 rung the death knell for old Tocco Caudio.
+The residents created a new, more accommodating town, easier to access and allowing for automobile traffic.
 Today, the old town of Tocco Caudio is a true Città Morta and essentially off-limits for safety reasons.
-This, however,t has not stopped the occasional visitor from entering it to walk amongst the crumbling buildings and take photos.
+This, however, has not stopped the occasional visitor from entering it to walk amongst the crumbling buildings and take photos.

 Città Morta: Pentidattilo

 This medieval Calabrian town has been deserted for decades because of its location, threatened by earthquakes and landslides.
 Pentidattilo means "five fingers" and is named so for the pillars of rock hanging ominously above it.
 Since Pentidattilo was evacuated before a major catastrophe, the town is in remarkably good shape in comparison to some of the other Città Morte.
 Many buildings still have their roofs, including the town church and visitors may wonder why it was abandoned.
 Today, an organization is trying to restructure Pentidattilo, and recently this ghost town has become the location of a Film Festival.
 However, one look at the looming fingers of rock overhead, make it is easy to realize how even the slightest earth tremor could send the mountain crashing down upon the town itself.